scionaltera/bash-goodies/README.md

 ### Who do I talk to? ###

-You can get in touch with me by sending a message through Bitbucket.
+You can get in touch with me by opening a GitHub issue on this project.
+Forks and pull requests are welcome, but I am not in a position to provide a lot of support.